duckduckgo/duckduckgo-documentation/duckduckhack/styleguides/code_styleguide.md

 ## General

-+ All DuckDuckHack code should be formatted to tabs of four spaces.
++ All DuckDuckHack code should be formatted to an indent level of four spaces (that is, configure your editor to insert four spaces when you hit the tab button.
+This might be called a "soft-tab").
 If you need to change a file to fix this, keep that change in its own commit.
 + Comments are a Good Thing<sup>TM</sup>.
 Let's have more of those!
 + Commit messages should be concise and informative.
 They are generally in the form `InstantAnswer: changed colors to match mockup`.
 If the specific commit fixes a bug on GitHub, note that by saying `fixes #123`, where `123` is the issue number (this automatically closes the issue when your pull request is merged).

 ## Javascript
-**We generally adhere to Crockford's Code Convetions: http://javascript.crockford.com/code.html** Most importantly:
+**We generally adhere to Crockford's Code Conventions: http://javascript.crockford.com/code.html**.
+Most importantly:

 + Be sure to follow the closure structure listed [here](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/duckduckhack/spice/spice_basic_tutorial.md#npm-spice---frontend-javascript).
 The canonical structure is as follows: